Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

   compiler: AC6                   # use Arm Compiler 6 as default

   packs:
-    - filter: ARM::               # use all packs from Arm
+    - filter: ARM                 # use all packs from Arm
-    - filter: AWS::               # use all packs from AWS
+    - filter: AWS                 # use all packs from AWS
     - filter: NXP::*LPC*          # use all packs from NXP that contain LPC

     - pack: ARM::CMSIS            # use local path for the CMSIS pack